Colony of Virginia: Iroquois Confederacy

 As the English settlements expanded beyond the Tidewater territory traditionally occupied by the Powhatan, they encountered new groups with which there had been minimal relations with the colony.
 In the late 17th century, the Iroquois Confederacy expanded into the western region of Virginia as part of the Beaver Wars.
-They arrived shortly before the English settlers and displaced the resident Siouan tribes.
+They arrived shortly before the English settlers and displaced the resident tribes.

 Lt.
 Gov. Alexander Spotswood made further advances in policy with the Virginia Indians along the frontier.
 In 1714, he established Fort Christanna to help educate and trade with several tribes with which the colony had friendly relations and to help protect them from hostile tribes.
 In 1722, the Treaty of Albany was signed by leaders of the Five Nations of Iroquois, Province of New York, Colony of Virginia, and Province of Pennsylvania.

 Geography

 The geography of the Virginia settlement expanded as the boundaries of European colonization extended over time.
 Its cultural geography gradually evolved, with various settlement and jurisdiction models employed.
 By the late 17th century and the early 18th century, the primary settlement pattern was based on plantations (to grow tobacco), farms, and some towns (mostly ports or courthouse villages).